From a farriery to a modern production company

 In 2013, the refrigerated vehicle division separated from FHS Frech-Hoch and appeared independently on the market under the name Frech-Hoch Kühlwagen AG.
 In 2016, the physical separation also followed and Frech-Hoch moved its headquarters to Pratteln.
 The name was changed to Frech-Hoch Nutzfahrzeuge AG and the focus was placed on the manufacture and repairs/service of the proven Frech-Hoch refrigerated vehicles.
 Since 2017, Frech-Hoch Nutzfahrzeuge has been part of the GK Grünenfelder Group.

-Uniting to shape the future of mobility
+Shaping the future of mobility together

 The long-established companies, vehicle manufacturer Frech Hoch and GK Grünenfelder AG are joining forces and bringing together years of know-how and Swiss engineering expertise at the highest level.
 On January 1, 2021, Frech Hoch will be fully integrated into GK Grünenfelder AG.
 The approximately 80 employees at the Kriessern and Pratteln sites will operate on the market under the GK Grünenfelder brand.